ipsy-md/docs/docs/open-science/research-data-management/publish.md

 A tool to navigate through the legal questions is [iVA](https://www.berd-nfdi.de/legal-questions/) (interactive Virtual Assistant). iVA is developed by [BERD@NFDI](https://www.berd-nfdi.de/) a central resource for unstructured data related to business, economics, and social sciences.

+## Licenses

+The choice of a license is not simple matter and is conditional to different critical apects of your data.

+[Psycharchives](https://www.psycharchives.org/) provides a good [overview of possible data licenses](https://www.psycharchives.org/en/about#rights) and the possibility to choose a [standardized license for scientific purposes](https://www.psycharchives.org/en/about#sharing_levels), however the choice of the license is ultimately yours.

 ## Where to share your data

-There are multiple platforms to make your data public, here just a few of the most popular ones:
+There are multiple platforms to make your data public, please refer to points listed the paragraph [*4.
+Anforderungen an ein geeignetes Repositorium*](https://econtent.hogrefe.com/doi/10.1026/0033-3042/a000514#_i12) by the DGP to deside whether a repository is suitable for your data:

-- [Psycharchives](https://www.psycharchives.org/) (**Suggested by the *Deutsche Gesellschaft für Psychologie***)
+[Psycharchives](https://www.psycharchives.org/) (**Strongly recommended by the *Deutsche Gesellschaft für Psychologie***)

+Other repositories potential repositories:

 - [Figshare](https://figshare.com/)
 - [Zenodo](https://zenodo.org/)
 - [OpenNeuro](https://openneuro.org/)